Gang rape of photojournalist shocks Mumbai

 NEW DELHI Police arrested five people on Monday for beating up several Nigerian students in a Delhi suburb, the latest attack on Africans in the country.

-MUMBAI A photojournalist was gang-raped in Mumbai, police said on Friday, evoking comparisons with a similar assault in New Delhi in December that led to nationwide protests and a revision of the country's rape laws.
+MUMBAI A photojournalist in her early 20s was gang-raped in Mumbai, police said on Friday, evoking comparisons to a similar assault in New Delhi in December that led to nationwide protests and a revision of the country's rape laws.

-The attack on Thursday night triggered protests and an outcry on social media, with many users shocked that it took place in Mumbai, widely considered to be India's safest city for women.
+The attack on Thursday evening caused an outcry on social media, with many users shocked that it took place in Mumbai, widely considered to be India's safest city for women.

-One man was arrested on Friday and 20 police teams were pursuing four men who had been identified, said Mumbai Police Commissioner Satyapal Singh.

-"Mumbai police will do its best to collect all the evidence - clinching evidence, scientific evidence - so that a fool-proof case is made out in the court, and they get maximum punishment," Singh said.
-"We will also request the government that this case be conducted in a fast-track court."
+The woman has been admitted to hospital in south Mumbai, police said.

+"Nobody has been arrested so far," a head constable at the police station dealing with the case told Reuters.

 Women's safety in India has been in the spotlight this year following the brutal gang-rape of a 23-year-old student on a moving bus in New Delhi in December, which led thousands of Indians to take to the streets in protest.
 The woman died of her injuries two weeks later in a Singapore hospital.

 The trials of the four men and one juvenile accused of the December attack are expected to conclude within the next three weeks.
-The verdict on the juvenile suspect is set for Aug 31.
+The verdict on the juvenile suspect is due to be passed on Aug 31.
 Closing arguments in the trial of the four adult suspects started on Thursday.

-Following public outcry over the Delhi attack, India introduced tougher rape laws in March, which include the death penalty for repeat offenders and for those whose victims were left in a "vegetative state".

-In contrast to Delhi, Mumbai has long been considered a safer place for women to travel alone, even at night.

-"(Mumbai) has this sense of security ... but these things make us feel that maybe we are not really that safe," said A. L. Sharada, director of Population First, a Mumbai-based NGO that works on women's rights issues.

-"Women should be able to move freely and take up work.
-Why should we be worrying about something bad happening to us all the time?"

-(Reporting Aradhana Aravindan in MUMBAI and Shyamantha Asokan and Aditya Kalra in NEW DELHI; Writing by Shyamantha Asokan; Editing by John Chalmers)
+(Reporting by Mumbai Bureau and Shyamantha Asokan and Aditya Kalra in NEW DELHI; Writing by Shyamantha Asokan; Editing by Frank Jack Daniel)

 NEW DELHI Police arrested five people on Monday for beating up several Nigerian students in a Delhi suburb, the latest attack on Africans in the country.